mindkin/hourfleet/docs/tryout.md

 3. Once your car is all set up, you are going to switch to acting as one of your customers, and go find and borrow your new car.
 You will then see how the booking system works and how the App helps guides your customers to finding and borrowing cars.
 4. Finally, we are going to take the car offline, since, after this walk through you may or may not want others to book and use your fake car!

+It may take you an hour to get through.

-> One last note: all the screenshots in this walkthrough are taken from an Apple iPad mobile device.
-So what you see may be slightly different depending on whether you are on a desktop, tablet or mobile phone device.
+> Note: all the screenshots in this walkthrough are taken from an tablet sized mobile device (like an iPad).
+So what you see may be slightly different depending on whether you are on a windows or mac desktop, tablet or mobile phone device.
+You can do this walkthrough on any of those devices.

+In any case, please use the **Google Chrome** browser to follow along with us in your own Car Share.
+We don't guarantee that other browsers are going to work properly.

 OK, let's get started.

 ## Setting up accounts

-By now, after creating your new Car Share, you should have already received an invitation by email to your App, inviting you to join your Car Share.
+By now, after creating your new Car Share, you should have already received an invitation by email to join your Car Share.
+Check your inbox.

-If you have already been through the below process, **skip this next step**, you have already done it. just sign in to the App.
+If you have already been through the below process, **skip this next step**, you have already done it. just sign in to the App at your Car Share URL.

 #### Creating your account

-In that first email, there is a giant 'Create Account' button, which if you click, sends you to the 'Create an Account' page below.
+In that first email, there is a large 'Create Account' button, which if you click, sends you to the 'Create an Account' page below.

 Fill out your name, email and conviction status, declare yourself as not a robot, and create your account, and you will be signed in to your car sharing App.